ChuxOkonji/event_coordinator/README.md

 The for loop prints the first 10 names from the guest_list, and then prints the name given through send(), and then the remaining names on guest_list

 A generator expression is defined that uses the guests dictionary to retrieve a generator of names of guest who are 21 and over.
 Note that the data fed through send() earlier is included in the dictionary.

+We assume that our events will have 3 tables with five seats each.
+Three generator functions are created to represent each table.
+Each generator yields a tuple of ('food name', 'Table table label', 'Seat number')

+Finally, we want to assign a table and seat number to each guest.
+To achieve this, we pipeline generators-- a new generator we create will take as input any of the generators we created earlier that yielded the food/seat number.
+This new generator will also take in as input the guests dictionary.
+This generator function will yield a tuple of the guest name and the next value from the inputed generator